10 min read

 3. Inventory Life to Date to Prioritize Order Allocation Based on Inventory Availability

-Inventory Life to Date (LTD) is a metric used to prioritize order allocation based on the age and turnover rate of inventory.
+Inventory Life to Date (LTD) is a metric used to prioritize order allocation based on inventory age and turnover rate.
 This rule ensures that older stock is utilized first, reducing the risk of obsolescence and spoilage, especially for perishable or time-sensitive products.

 Advantages of LTD-Based Allocation: